ardalis/ardalis-com-gatsby/src/pages/tools-used/index.md

 ## XBox

 I'm on XBox live as 'ardalis' but haven't had much time to play since late 2020, and before that I'd mainly switched to PC gaming.
 My go-to game was [PUBG (see one of my better engagements here)](https://youtu.be/8rIctsw98E4).
 I take breaks from gaming from time to time so I can keep up with all my work and family commitments.

+## Steam

+You may also find me on Steam as 'ardalis' or 'ardalis1'.

 ## Summary